Driving organisational transformation in a downturn

 5. Prepare for business after the downturn

 All recessions and downturns eventually come to an end, and the companies that do best when that happens are those that prepared for it.
 Getting the business on a sure footing by helping it increase productivity, cut expenses, and improve cashflow will open new opportunities as the economic bounce back begins.
 Being ready to make an acquisition of a competitor, being able to see off the disruptors, taking market share, launching new product innovations, entering new markets, increasing revenue, margin, and profit, and being more operationally efficient will set you up for success in the next phase of business.
-A Board that has prepared for this and has identified business initiaitives driven by transformation will be the winners.
+A Board that has prepared for this and has identified business initiatives driven by transformation will be the winners.

 Light at the end of tunnel - not quite